-The implementation of the disciplinary system will be constantly monitored by the Supervisory Body, which shall be kept informed by the head of human resources at the Parent Company.
+The implementation of the disciplinary system will be constantly monitored by the Supervisory Body, which shall be kept informed by the head of human resources.

 9. OTHER SAFEGUARDS AGAINST VIOLATIONS OF THE 231 MODEL

 9.1.
 Measures in respect of members of the Board of Directors and Board of Auditors